jounihenrikki/bashy/README.md

 # Bashy
 https://www.urbandictionary.com/define.php?term=bashy

-Tiny but powerful Bash scripting environment for greater productivity
+Tiny yet powerful Bash scripting environment for greater productivity

 Bashy was developed to help managing isolated appliances by a guy who had nothing but command shell in his toolbox.
 Slowly Bashy became a shiny jewel, demonstrating many of the fine capabilities of Bash.